 Hit the Grand Strand

-The pride and joy of Myrtle Beach is its Grand Strand – 60 miles of soft white sand that stretches nearly from the North Carolina Border to Georgetown, with Myrtle Beach in its center.
+The pride and joy of Myrtle Beach is its Grand Strand – 60 miles of beautiful, soft white sand that stretches nearly from the North Carolina Border to Georgetown, with Myrtle Beach in its center.
 The natural, coastal beauty of the Strand, particularly in its Beach State Parks, is breathtaking, as is the variety of traditional beach-going pleasures – sand-castle building, swimming, surfing, fishing, jogging and just laying in the sun.

 Visit the Arcades at Beach Boardwalk